abalasa-amd/cvs/docs/how-to/run-cvs-tests.rst

 Perf tests, such as ``ib_write_bw``, evaluate the maximum data transfer rate under different message sizes.
 Latency tests, such as ``ib_send_lat``, measure the time it takes for a message to travel between two nodes and often report results like minimum, median, and maximum latency.

-Here are the IB Perf test cases:
+These are the IB Perf test cases:

 - ``test_install_ib_perf``
 - ``test_ib_bw_perf``